-A personal wealth plan is the foundation for building wealth but many people delay in making one.
+A personal wealth plan lays the foundation for building wealth but many investors aren’t sure of the steps.

 Are you wondering how to create a wealth plan?
-The steps are clarifying what you want, updating net worth to see if you’re currently on track to create the wealth you want, and updating your existing habits to reach your goals if you’re not on track.
+The steps are clarifying your desired lifestyle, updating net worth to see if you’re currently on track to build the wealth you need to live how you want, and planning needed changes to income, spending, and investing patterns to reach your financial goals if you’re not on track.

 Why Create a Personal Wealth Plan?

-A personal wealth plan is the first step in reaching financial independence because financial independence is different for everyone.
 Financial independence is truly about as personal as you can get.
-Your own plan will stem from what you want in your life; only you can decide that.
+Your own wealth plan will stem from what you want in your life; only you can decide that.

-While many people still see retirement as the destination, we decided to make financial independence our goal.
-Financial independence happens when you’re living off investments with enough money for you to live how you want without fear about running out of money.
+While many people still see having enough money to retire as the ultimate financial destination, we decided to make financial independence our goal.
+Financial independence happens when you’re living off investments plus any other income streams with enough money for you to live how you want without fear of running out of money.

-Many people think a wealth plan is primarily about being employed and investing in stocks and bonds as much as possible.
-It’s so much bigger than that, however.
-For one thing, there are many successful investors who never invest in stocks.
-Instead, they invest in real estate or small business.
+Many people think a wealth plan is only about investing in stocks and bonds as much as possible over the years, but it’s so much bigger than that.

-For another thing, wealth means something different to everyone.
+For one thing, wealth means something different to everyone.
 Therefore, a wealth plan is as much about your life as your money.

 How to Create a Wealth Plan

-Grab a journal and write about the following life and money elements to lay the foundation for your wealth plan.
+Grab a notebook or journal and write about the following life and money elements which will lay the foundation for creating a personal wealth plan.

-1. How Do You Want to Spend Your Time?
+1. Define How Want to Spend Your Time

-The reason we work, save, and invest is to build wealth so we can have the lifestyle we want.
-This means that wealth building begins by defining the lifestyle you want.
+We often lose sight of the fact that we work, save, and invest to build wealth so we can have the lifestyle we want.
+This means that wealth building begins by defining the lifestyle you want so you can create a plan to have that desired lifestyle.

 Someone who wants to travel the world first class in retirement will need a completely different wealth plan than someone who is happy to take occasional road trips to great camping spots.